zwingthomas/traxy/README.md

 **6 hours** - Email and phone verification

-**2 hours** - Make dashboard endpoint be /u/active-user-username instead of /dashboard
+**2 hours** - See your profile as you view it, publicly, and as various groups will see it

 **6 - 10 hours** - Make adding friends, friend requests.
 Have another icon similar to friend badge next to it with friend requests